Pppp1116/content-license-policy/README.md

 - Any official documents, preset packs, or tweak collections released under the Project name or branding on any platform.

 If it comes from the Owner or is branded as part of this Project, **this Policy applies**, regardless of the platform.

 ---

+## 3A.
+Private Channels, Early-Access Content, and Competing Projects

+### 3A.1.
+Private and Early-Access Content

+In addition to the general definition of Content in Section 1, some materials may be shared by the Owner in:

+- Private or role-restricted channels in the Official Discord (for example, channels labelled or described as “early access”, “lab”, “testing”, “beta”, “internal”, or similar); or
+- Direct messages (DMs) or small group chats initiated or explicitly approved by the Owner for testing or review.

+Such materials are referred to in this Policy as **Private / Early-Access Content**.

+Unless the Owner expressly states otherwise in writing, your license to Private / Early-Access Content is limited to:

+- Personal review and testing on your own systems; and
+- Private discussion within the specific channels or groups where the Owner shared that Content.

+You may **not**, without explicit written permission from the Owner:

+- Repost, forward, or quote Private / Early-Access Content outside the specific channel(s) or DM(s) where it was originally shared (including other servers, social media, videos, or public repositories);
+- Share screenshots, exports, or copies of such Content;
+- Turn Private / Early-Access Content into public guides, packs, or videos, even if non-commercial.

+If you lose access to the relevant private channel(s) or are removed/banned from the Official Discord, you must not continue to use or redistribute any Private / Early-Access Content and should delete any copies you control, except to the extent you are required to retain them under applicable law.

+### 3A.2.
+Use of Content to Seed Competing Projects

+You may not systematically use the Content, including Private / Early-Access Content, to build, seed, or populate:

+- A competing Discord server or community whose primary purpose is to provide a substantially similar set of tweaks, presets, or methodologies; or
+- A competing project, website, or repository that substantially replicates the structure, scope, or key discoveries of this Project, such that it functions as a practical replacement for typical users.

+Normal non-commercial discussion, testing, and small-scale referencing of the Content in other communities is allowed (subject to this Policy and proper attribution).
+What is not allowed is large-scale copying or structured migration of knowledge with the intent of replicating or replacing this Project.

+---

+## 3B.
+Access to the Official Discord and Project Resources

+Access to the Official Discord **“The PCs Secret”**, including any roles, channels, or materials, is a privilege, not a right.

+Subject to applicable law and platform rules, the Owner may, at their discretion and without obligation to provide a detailed explanation:

+- Grant, restrict, or remove access to specific channels or roles;
+- Remove or ban users from the Official Discord;
+- Limit or revoke access to certain tools, files, or experimental content.

+Nothing in this Policy shall be interpreted as creating any right or expectation of continued access to:

+- The Official Discord or any of its channels;
+- Private / Early-Access Content as defined in Section 3A; or
+- Any future updates, tweaks, or discoveries.

+If your access is removed or restricted, you must comply with all relevant provisions of this Policy, including any obligations related to Private / Early-Access Content and license termination.

+---